 The Hartwick College New Student Read is a central component of the First-Year Experience at Hartwick College, providing a common reading experience and dialogue opportunity that supports the successful transition of new students into our college community.
 The New Student Read is also linked to the College’s Annual Campus Theme and related programming.

-New First Year students should read Designing Your Life prior to Welcome Weekend.
+New First Year students should read Make Your Home Among Strangers prior to Welcome Weekend.
 Themes from the book will be discussed during Welcome Weekend sessions; related assignments will also be incorporated into the Fall Term ‘Wick 101 course for first year students.

 The Center for Student Success seeks to connect new students through meaningful dialogue by engaging all members of the incoming class in a common reading experience.
 The New Student Read is designed to promote personal reflection as students acclimate to college, and provides a framework for discussion during Welcome Weekend and throughout the Fall Term ‘Wick 101 course for new students.